willzeng274/willzeng274/README.md

 I enjoy playing the piano (jazz & classical), contest math, competitive programming, creative writing, Shakespeare, physics, and meeting new cool people.

-I am still training myself in Competitive Programming.
+I am still training myself in competitive programming.
 If you have tips (especially with Ad Hoc problems) please enlighten me!

-I'm also looking to collaborate and contribute to open source projects!
+I'm also looking to contribute to open source projects!

 ### Languages I am familiar with: